TBD54566975/open-source-programs/ROADMAP.md

 * Produce all necessary message schemas
 * Iron out State Machine / Diagram
 * Produce a reference implementation specifically for the core state machine
-* Produce an end-to-end demo facilitating USD → USDC using [Circle’s API](https://developers.circle.com/docs/introducing-circle-apis) to mint USDC and [Persona](https://withpersona.com/) for IDV
+* Produce an end-to-end demo facilitating USD → USDC using [Circle’s API](https://developers.circle.com/docs/introducing-circle-apis) to mint USDC
 * Stretch goal: Produce an initial draft of the tbdEX spec (likely to be descoped)

 #### PFI or Credential Provider Mock Implementation